focusaurus/hexagonal-lambda/readme.md

 Like external input, configuration data is considered external and thus we define the expected schema in JSON schema and validate it as early as possible and refuse to process invalid configuration.
 The code takes configuration key/value string settings from environment variables (both for local development and when running in lambda), and validates the configuration is sufficient before using that data.

 When tests are run (`NODE_ENV=test`) a realistic but neutered/harmless ("example.com" etc) test configuration is forceably set so the test environment is consistent.

+## API Documentation

+The docs are defined as a javascript object matching the OpenAPI v2 spec.
+This gets printed to JSON.
+It's tiny.
+Just read it as JSON but if you must you can paste it into a [Swagger UI Editor](https://editor.swagger.io) if you like.

+The basic structure and shared things are defined in `bin/build-openapi.js` and then each endpoint`s `openapi.js` file merges in the openapi data for it's own endpoint path.

 ## Hexagonal Architecture: External Services